Category: Uncategorized

 You can’t help a prospect if they never become a client.

 You can’t help a client if they don’t implement your advice.
+Like it or not, both require a skillset rooted in sales.
+As Nancy Bleeke points out, sales isn’t about being pushy.

 It’s simply an information exchange.

+And the purpose isn’t to convince someone to do something.
+Rather, it’s to guide them through a process that leads to a confident, comfortable decision.
 Fortunately, Nancy teaches advisors around the world an approach to convert prospects into clients without being salesy.

 • Why an “anti-sales” mindset is harmful to prospects and clients